andrewlimmer/GazooResearch/README.md

 "GazooResearch" or “we” means Andrew Lim's platforms.

-By clicking “I Accept” below or by using or distributing any portion or element of the GazooResearch Materials, you agree to be bound by this Agreement.
+By clicking “Accept” or by using or distributing any portion or element of the GazooResearch Program or Materials, you agree to be bound by this Agreement.

 1. License Rights and Redistribution.